onthebusiness/harelang.org/content/blog/2022-06-21-Safety-features.md

 This effectively shuts down compilers from giving their optimizers endless leverage.
 For a Hare program to be fast, it must be written with performance in mind, rather than relying on the compiler to do it for you.
-This plays into Hare's goals for explicitness and transparency, and improves the saftey and predictability of the language.
+This plays into Hare's goals for explicitness and transparency, and improves the safety and predictability of the language.

 ### ASLR, W^X, pledge, etc